Vision

 Learning Outcomes:

-- Describe and analyze works of visual photographic art critically and relate them to historical and contemporary contexts.
-(Critical Thinking)
+• Critical thinking: Students research, describe, and critically analyze works of visual art and photography in relation to historical and contemporary contexts.

-- Articulate photographic concepts in writing, orally and visually.
-(Communication)
+• Communication: Students effectively communicate photographic concepts in writing, verbally, and visually.

 Get Involved